xzel23/meja/README.md

 Méja is released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## What already works
-- Reading and writing Excel files in both .xls and .xlsx format.
+- Reading and writing CSV and Excel files (.xls and .xlsx) format.
-- Reading CSV files.
+- Reading workbook in Excel format and writing as CSV and vice cersa.
-- Rendering a workbook or single sheets (currently .xls seems to give better results).
+- Rendering a workbook or single sheets (supported features: merged cells, freeze panes, fonts and colors)
 - Formula Evaluation in Excel files.
 - Basic editing support.